Frequently asked questions about criminal intelligence legislation

 Criminal intelligence may be targeted at a person who, based on the person’s statements, threats, behaviour or circumstances, may be presumed to be participating in activities that seriously threaten the safety and security of an individual or society.

-As a last resort, criminal intelligence could also be directed at another person if it is not possible to target the person or group of people involved in the threatening activity and it can be reasonably presumed that the use of the criminal intelligence method will provide important information about activity that poses a serious threat to the safety and security of an individual or society.
+As a last resort, criminal intelligence could also be directed at another person if it is not possible to target the person or group of people involved in the threatening activity and, based on the person’s statements, threats, behaviour or specific circumstances, there are very strong grounds to believe that the use of the criminal intelligence method will provide important information about activity that poses a serious threat to the safety and security of an individual or society.

 Intelligence collection would not be targeted, however, at people who inadvertently become aware of criminal projects, for example.